cchaglund/visreg-test/README.md

 # Notes
 - If you only have one test suite it will be selected automatically.
 - Green checks in the UI indicate that the test ran successfully, not that no diffs were detected.
 Diffs will be opened for preview at the end of the test run.
-- High-resolution, full-page, long pages take more time to process.
-Consider increasing the timeouts in the `visreg.config` file if you're timing out.
+- High-resolution, high pixel ratio, long pages take more time and resources to process.
+Consider lowering the viewport or devicePixelRatio, or increasing the timeouts in the `visreg.config` file if you're timing out.
 - SSIM comparison requires more memory than pixelmatch, so if you're running into memory issues, try using pixelmatch instead (which is the default).
 - Logging: use cy.log() to log to the console.
 This will be displayed in the terminal when running the tests.
 Typescript will complain if you're passing an object and not a string, but you can cast it to "any" to get around that.
 - Does not work on Windows (yet).
 Untested on Linux (currently)